seznam/ima/docs/basic-features/testing.md

 ### Environment

 The IMA environment used by tests is resolved when the JSDOM HTML template is generated, which happens before setup files run.
 Configure it in the Jest config through `@ima/testing-library/server`.
-It defaults to `test` and is passed explicitly to `createIMAServer` as `environmentName`, taking precedence over shell variables and earlier server imports without changing `process.env`.
-This requires `@ima/server` 20.1 or newer.
+It defaults to `test` and takes precedence over `IMA_ENV` and `NODE_ENV`, even when `@ima/server` has already been imported.
+While the environment is resolved, `IMA_ENV` is set to the configured name, so `server/config/environment.js` sees the same environment.
+The original value is restored afterwards.

 This is a breaking default change in `@ima/testing-library` 21 for unit tests too.
 When upgrading, explicitly configure any environment previously selected through `IMA_ENV` or `NODE_ENV`, or set `environment: undefined` to retain legacy shell-based resolution.